 A Hurricane Warning remains in effect for Tobago ahead of Hurricane Beryl, which has rapidly strengthened into a Category 4 Hurricane.
 Its maximum sustained winds are 215 KM/H with higher gusts.

-According to the TTMS, this upgrade to a Hurricane Warning means there is a higher potential for hurricane conditions, including sustained winds in excess of 100 km/h, within the warning area, within the next 24 hours.
+According to the Trinidad and Tobago Meteorological Service (TTMS), this upgrade to a Hurricane Warning means there is a higher potential for hurricane conditions, including sustained winds in excess of 100 km/h, within the warning area, within the next 24 hours.

 A Tropical Storm Watch is in effect for Trinidad.

-As Beryl approaches the southern Windwards on Monday, there is a high chance (70-80%) of hurricane-force winds impacting Tobago from early Monday morning.
+According to the TTMS, as Beryl approaches the southern Windwards on Monday, there is a high chance (70-80%) of hurricane-force winds impacting Tobago early Monday morning.
 Heavy showers and thunderstorms are likely from midnight tonight, and sea conditions will become choppy and rough.

 What you need to know